REvil: Investigations and criminal charges

 As part of Operation GoldDust involving 17 countries, Europol, Eurojust and INTERPOL, law enforcement authorities arrested five individuals tied to Sodinokibi/REvil and two suspects connected to GandCrab ransomware.
-They are allegedly responsible for 5000 infections, and collected half a million euros in ransomware payments.
+They are allegedly responsible for 5,000 infections, and collected half a million euros in ransomware payments.

 On 8 November 2021, the United States Department of Justice unsealed indictments against Ukrainian national Yaroslav Vasinskyi and Russian national Yevgeniy Polyanin.
-Vasinskyi was charged with conducting ransomware attacks against multiple victims including Kaseya, and was arrested in Poland on 8 October.
-Polyanin was charged with conducting ransomware attacks against multiple victims including Texas businesses and government entities.
+Vasinskyi was charged with conducting ransomware attacks against multiple victims including Kaseya, and Polyanin was charged with conducting ransomware attacks against multiple victims including Texas businesses and government entities.
 The Department worked with the National Police of Ukraine for the charges, and also announced the seizure of $6.1 million tied to ransomware payments.
-If convicted on all charges, Vasinskyi faces a maximum penalty of 115 years in prison, and Polyanin 145 years in prison.
+Vasinskyi, also known as Rabotnik, was arrested while crossing the border from Ukraine to Poland on 8 October 2021 and was extradited to the United States in 2022.
+He pleaded guilty to cybercrime and money laundering charges, and on 1 May 2024 was sentenced to 13 years and seven months in prison and ordered to pay $16 million in restitution.
+As of 2025, Polyanin remains at large, and is thought by the FBI to reside in Russia, possibly in Barnaul.

 In January 2022, the Russian Federal Security Service said they had dismantled REvil and charged several of its members after being provided information by the US.